Create a Website Account - Manage notification subscriptions, save form progress and more.

-Your trash collector is also picking up your recycling.
-Phone numbers of the major trash collectors in the County are:
+Your trash collector also picks up your recycling.
+Residential trash collectors in Harford County are:

 Note: Harford County licenses, but does not endorse, trash collectors.
 If you encounter a firm not on the list above, please contact Harford County's Solid Waste Management at 410-638-3637.